 I decided to try it at an airport, because… I was already drinking a bloody, you know?
-Anyway I loved it, practically inhaled it, and then passed it on to a friend.
+Anyway I loved it, practically inhaled it, and passed it on to a friend.
 She was looking for a pick-me-up, had been into the hard stuff lately.
-Pretty soon I found out another friend liked it, and a week later, a third confessed: She’d needed it, needed the break from reality.
+Pretty soon I found another friend who liked it, and a week later, a third confessed: She’d needed it, needed the break from reality.

 Sometime after seeing Hamilton last summer—cough, humblebrag, cough—I came up with an ambitious reading idea, so ambitious that I shelved it for some future month/year, in which I might theoretically have a surplus of time and a deficit of new reality shows to watch.
 (Other such ideas postponed indefinitely: reading all of the books from a “Best 100 Books of All Time” list; reading every No. 1 New York Times bestseller for a year; actually finishing Infinite Jest.)